 - If you/your child have ever had a previous evaluation, please bring a copy of the report.
 If your child has accommodations in the school setting (e.g., IEP or 504 plan), please bring a copy of that plan.

 Results will be scored, interpreted, and compiled into a report to be given to you and any other individual you wish to receive these results (e.g., schools, physicians).

-More information can be found under the Assessment Services tab.
+More information can be found on our Assessment Services page.

 Who conducts the evaluations?

 You will be paired with a clinician who will be responsible for scheduling sessions and administering all tests.
-Our graduate students are supervised by a licensed psychologist (Dr. Jacqueline Hersh) who oversees the testing process, provides the graduate student with regular feedback, and reviews all reports.
+Our graduate student clinicians are supervised by a licensed psychologist (Dr. Jacqueline Hersh) who oversees the testing process, provides the graduate student with regular feedback, and reviews all reports.

 How long will this evaluation take?

-The evaluation process typically takes 10-12 hours, which is usually broken into multiple sessions for testing and includes scoring, report writing, and a feedback session.
+The evaluation process differs based on presenting concern and varies from 6-8 to 10-12 hours, which are usually broken into multiple sessions for testing and includes scoring, report writing, and a feedback session.
 We usually estimate that the evaluation will take about 2 months from the date of the intake interview to the date of the interpretive session.
 However, this process can be delayed by University breaks, scheduling conflicts, or cancellations, or a delay in obtaining information necessary to the report (e.g., copies of previous evaluations, questionnaires completed by others).
 Your clinician will keep you notified on the process and stage of the evaluation and will alert you to any delays.